notendurable/2D-Javascript-game/README.md

 # 2D-Javascript-game
-Developed using Javascript and CSS styling, a 2D game
+Game developed using Javascript, HTML, CSS.
+2D conceptual game identical to mario for jumping over a block The game displays the users score and a banner saying game over, it is a infinite loop.